fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 Click [here](http://jsfiddle.net/fusioncharts/obryn50m/ "@@open-newtab") to edit the above chart.

-### Example 2: Display storage capacity in the scale
+### Example 2: Display Storage Capacity in the Scale

 To display storage capacity in terms of progressively higher units, (megabytes (MB), gigabytes (GB), terabytes (TB), etc.), build a scale indicating capacity of storage space and then specify it to the chart.